giosilvi/GPT-Prompter/README.md

 2- If you don`t have it already, make a profile at OpenAI https://beta.openai.com/

-3- From https://beta.openai.com/account/api-keys you can copy your API Key and paste into the chrome extension.
+3- From https://beta.openai.com/account/api-keys you can copy your API Key and paste into the chrome extension (we never have access to your API Key, it is stored on your Chrome profile).

 4- You are set to go!
 Now just select text from a website and select from the right-click menu the GPT-Prompter command to send the custom prompt with the selected text.